MojTabaa4/Fashion-MNIST-classifier/README.md

 ## Introduction

-In this repo, I will train a feedforward neural network to classify the Fashion-MNIST dataset.
-The Fashion-MNIST dataset is a collection of 70,000 grayscale images of 28x28 pixels.
-The images represent 10 different classes of clothing items.
-The dataset is split into 60,000 training images and 10,000 test images.
+In this repository, I have implemented a feedforward neural network for classifying the Fashion-MNIST dataset using only the NumPy library.
+The implementation is object-oriented and includes classes for the data loader, activation functions, loss functions, neural layers, and the feedforward neural network itself.

-I will use pure NumPy library to implement the neural network. my implementation will be object-oriented, with classes to define the data loader, activation functions, loss functions, neural layers, and the feedforward neural network itself.
+I have used pure NumPy library to implement the neural network. my implementation is object-oriented, with classes to define the data loader, activation functions, loss functions, neural layers, and the feedforward neural network itself.